Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Related Work

-However, research has also cautioned the potential risks of overreliance on design visualizations, including design fixation and detriments to design creativity \cite{jansson_design_1991, atilola_representing_2015, atilola_effects_2016, amann_fixation_1988, viswanathan_design_2013}.
+However, research has also cautioned about the potential risks of overreliance on design visualizations, including design fixation and detrimental effects on design creativity \cite{jansson_design_1991, atilola_representing_2015, atilola_effects_2016, amann_fixation_1988, viswanathan_design_2013}.
 These effects can affect designers' judgment, and hinder their willingness and ability to explore novel solutions suggested by generative AI systems.
-Furthermore, studies have shown that design modalities could affect people’s perceptions of the design, and, therefore, affect their judgments \cite{reid_impact_2013, derya_ozcelik_buskermolen_effect_2015, barnawal_evaluation_2017, schulze-meesen_impact_2023, detchprohm_effect_2025}.
-Judgment biases can also result from the use of particular modalities \cite{padilla_decision_2018}.
-All these potential hindrances can weaken designers' abilities to objectively evaluate designs and select optimal design solutions, and, therefore, negatively impact the development and implementation of generative engineering design tools.